In today’s episode of PianoTV, we’re going to look at some of the hardest piano music that exists – with the spotlight on Franz Liszt.

 Piano Sonata in B minor, S. 178

 Another sonata on the list!
-Liszt’s sonata in B minor was finished in 1853, dedicated to Robert Schumann – but Schumann’s pianist sister, Clara, hated it.
+Liszt’s sonata in B minor was finished in 1853, dedicated to Robert Schumann – but Schumann’s pianist wife, Clara, hated it.
 She is quoted as saying, “It is only blind noise – not a single healthy thought, everything confused.”

 She wasn’t the only one who disliked it, either – Brahms, among others, wasn’t a fan.